 Part of the confusion comes from the testing itself.
 The labs that do the work have to be looking for something specific.
 Further, they have to develop testing that’s able to detect very small quantities of potentially risky chemicals.
 The original testing regimes for e-juice set limits of detection far too high, and missed the small (but perhaps still significant) amounts that were present.

 There are no standards for safe vaping of diacetyl or AP.
 We simply don’t know what a dangerous amount to inhale is, or how the amounts shown in testing relate to what is actually inhaled.
 Batch testing of e-liquids is fairly expensive.
 Many small manufacturers or shops that mix their own liquids object that it would cost more than it was worth.
 Besides, many said, even with some unknown risks, vaping is still probably much safer than smoking.

 For vapers that are concerned, finding diketone-free e-liquids is fairly easy nowadays.
-Some flavoring producers are making specific diketone-free flavorings designed specifically for vape products.
+Some flavoring producers now make diketone-free flavorings especially for vape products.
 And many e-liquid companies take testing very seriously.
 Lots of brands offer testing results on their websites, so you can compare.

 Does smoking cause popcorn lung?

 Asking if smoking causes bronchiolitis obliterans is a useful question, but the answer isn’t a simple one.
 Cigarettes do contain diacetyl (and acetoin).
 In fact, they contain a lot of it.
 A regular cigarette smoker probably inhales more than 100 times as much diacetyl as any vaper.
 But there has never been a diagnosed case of popcorn lung in a smoker, except smokers who also inhaled diacetyl directly at one of the studied flavoring factories.